Affine Algebras

 integral_basis

-— Methodintegral_basis(f::MPolyElem, i::Int; alg = :normal_local)
+— Methodintegral_basis(f::MPolyRingElem, i::Int; algorithm::Symbol = :normal_local)

-Given a polynomial $f$ in two variables with coefficients in a field $K$, and given an integer $i\in\{1,2\}$ specifying one of the variables, $f$ must be irreducible and monic in the specified variable: Say, $f\in\mathbb K[x,y]$ is monic in $y$.
+Given a polynomial $f$ in two variables with coefficients in a perfect field $K$, and given an integer $i\in\{1,2\}$ specifying one of the variables, $f$ must be irreducible and monic in the specified variable: Say, $f\in\mathbb K[x,y]$ is monic in $y$.
 Then the normalization of $A = K[x,y]/\langle f \rangle$, that is, the integral closure $\overline{A}$ of $A$ in its quotient field, is a free module over $K[x]$ of finite rank, and any set of free generators for $\overline{A}$ over $K[x]$ is called an integral basis for $\overline{A}$ over $K[x]$.
 The function returns a pair $(d, V)$, where $d$ is an element of $A$, and $V$ is a vector of elements in $A$, such that the fractions $v/d, v\in V$, form an integral basis for $\overline{A}$ over $K[x]$.

-By default (alg = :normal_local
+By default (algorithm = :normal_local

 ).